The Poor Traveler Itinerary Blog

 • Visa – When applicable

-• Return Flight Ticket – Make sure you print out the tickets.
-When I fly domestic, I usually just show the check-in agent the tickets on my phone.
-They accept it.
-But for international flights, you will be showing your tickets too many times (check-in counter, travel tax counter, departure fee counter, immigration, etc) that it would be impractical and ridiculously annoying to whip out your phone every step of the way.
+• Return Flight Ticket – You can just save a digital copy, but I prefer printing it out.
+For international flights, you will be showing your tickets too many times (airport entrance, travel tax counter, Immigration, etc) that it would be impractical and ridiculously annoying to whip out your phone every step of the way.
 A printed ticket will make it a lot easier for you and the people who will check it.
 Besides, a piece of paper does not need to be charged.

 • Company ID – Immigration Officers sometimes ask for a company ID as a proof that you would return to the Philippines and would not seek employment opportunities in your destination country.